-Sadé is a solicitor in the Mental Health and Capacity Team in Cardiff, specialising in Court of Protection matters.
+Sadé is a solicitor in our Court of Protection Team.

 She acts on behalf of the individual lacking capacity through their Relevant Person’s Representative (RPR), or in her role as an Accredited Legal Representative as well as acting for family members.
 Through Sadé’s help, several clients have secured less restrictive and more appropriate care and support in the community, care homes and supported living placements.
 Sadé has also been able to support family members in ensuring that their loved ones are in appropriate settings or returning to the family home to be cared for.

 Sadé is approachable, hardworking and has excellent communication skills, often undertaking her own advocacy in the Court of Protection.
 She is meticulous in her approach to cases and always strives to achieve the best outcome possible for her clients.